Chad Ripperger

-Biography
+Chad Alec Ripperger (born October 11, 1964) is an American Catholic priest, theologian, and exorcist.
+He founded the Society of the Most Sorrowful Mother, a traditionalist Catholic association in the Archdiocese of Denver, Colorado, United States, known as the Doloran Fathers.
+Ripperger is noted for his public commentary on metaphysics, the Mass, spiritual warfare, mental health, and prayer, particularly in relation to his work on deliverance ministry.
+His views have drawn both supporters and critics, with some commentators expressing concern over the controversial nature of his theological and societal claims.

+Early life and education

 Ripperger was born in Casper, Wyoming.
 He earned two bachelor's degrees, in theology and philosophy, from the University of San Francisco; and two master's degrees, one in philosophy from the Center for Thomistic Studies of the University of St. Thomas in Houston, Texas, and another in theology from Holy Apostles College and Seminary in Cromwell, Connecticut.
 He joined the Priestly Fraternity of St. Peter (FSSP), which sent him to Rome to receive his doctorate in philosophy from the Pontifical University of the Holy Cross.

+Priesthood

-He was ordained a Catholic priest on June 7, 1997, by Edward Slattery for the Priestly Fraternity of Saint Peter.
-His assignments after ordination included the diocesan St. Gregory the Great Seminary in Seward, Nebraska of the Diocese of Lincoln, Nebraska.
-He also taught liturgy at Our Lady of Guadalupe Seminary in Denton, Nebraska.
-He also served as a pastor in Coeur d'Alene, Idaho.
+He was ordained a Catholic priest on June 7, 1997, by Bishop Edward Slattery for the Priestly Fraternity of Saint Peter.
+His assignments after ordination included the diocesan St. Gregory the Great Seminary in Seward, Nebraska, of the Diocese of Lincoln, Nebraska.
+He also taught liturgy at Our Lady of Guadalupe Seminary in Denton, Nebraska, and served as a pastor in Coeur d'Alene, Idaho.

-Society of the Most Sorrowful Mother

-In the early 2010s, Bishop Edward Slattery of Tulsa asked Ripperger to consider training exorcists for the diocese; from that, an idea developed to begin a society of exorcists.
+In the early 2010s, Bishop Slattery of the Diocese of Tulsa asked Ripperger to consider training exorcists for the diocese; from that, an idea developed to begin a society of exorcists.
 Ripperger moved into a motherhouse in 2014 and then a celebration for the formal establishment of the Society of the Most Sorrowful Mother was held in March 2015.
-In September 2016, the Society moved to the Archdiocese of Denver.
-It is presently based in Keenesburg, Colorado.